-There are a variety of centres and schools to help your child to prepare for primary school with extra help from local councils.
+There are a variety of centres and schools for early education years

 Families with young children have a wide choice of early education nurseries, pre-schools and nursery classes throughout the Birmingham region and surrounding areas.
 Read on below to discover what entitlements and facilities you and your family can benefit from.